xan105/Mini-Launcher/README.md

 Lua Scripting
 =============

-Very simple scripting engine powered by [yuin/gopher-lua](https://github.com/yuin/gopher-lua).
+Very simple scripting engine powered by [yuin/gopher-lua](https://github.com/yuin/gopher-lua).<br />
+See the `./example` directory for some examples.

 - Lua 5.1
 - Libraries: